PaulJPhilp/effect-blackfriday/docs/FuzzyCacheStatusReport.md

 1. **TTL with TestClock** - TTL expiration tests not implemented with Effect's TestClock (deferred to future work per TestingPlan.md section 3.3)
 2. **Process-local only** - Storage is in-process `Ref<Map>`; no Redis/persistent storage
 3. **No score normalization** - Score is sum of field scores, not normalized to [0,1]
+4. **Unbounded embeddings memoization** - Embeddings cache is process-lifetime with no eviction; suitable for v1 but may need LRU/bounded cache for long-running services

 ## Future Enhancements Ready

 The implementation is designed to support future enhancements from `FutureEnhancements.md`:

 - **Persistent storage**: `FuzzyCacheStoreService` interface can be implemented with Redis/PostgreSQL
 - **Observability**: Entry points are well-defined for adding telemetry
 - **Schema validation**: `WithCachingConfig` can be extended for Zod/Effect Schema integration